Controlling exposure part 2: metering modes

 Light scenes

-You have three choices to help your camera measure a scene correctly:
+3 ways to help your camera measure a scene correctly:

 - Meter off a midtone within the scene